Quarter of adults ‘have barely read a book in past six months’

 According to the findings of a recent poll carried out by Quick Reads, as many as 12 million UK adults struggle with literacy skills and rarely pick up a book.

 In a separate YouGov survey, almost one in 10 adults claimed they ‘never read’.

 Cathy Rentzenbrink of Quick Reads expressed her concern at the findings, saying:

 It’s sad to think that one in four people are in such a reading rut that they hardly ever pick up a book.

 The research found those who do read for pleasure find reading enhances their quality of life.
 In light of this, Quick Reads has released six new £1 titles especially designed to be accessible to struggling readers, as well as those who read infrequently due to time pressures.

 - Her Royal Highness The Duchess of Cornwall supports campaign to tackle low literacy in Middlesbrough in Media centre

-- Celebrating World Book Day in Blogs by Lizzie Poulton
+- Celebrating World Book Day in Blog by Lizzie Poulton

-- Literacy is everybody’s business in Blogs by Abigail Moss
+- Literacy is everybody’s business in Blog by Abigail Moss

 - National Literacy Trust calls on school students to share their passion with WWE® Superstars and Divas in Media centre